Musick in partes

 Published to mark the Quatercentenary of Shakespeare’s death on what was probably his 52nd birthday: 23 April 1616.
 With notes and glossary, and multiple wood engravings by John Lawrence

-As has always been our practice, the texts will be presented in the original spellings of the First Folio or Quarto texts, and there will be notes about the poems and a glossary of particularly obscure words.
-The book will be illustrated with many wood engravings by John Lawrence.
-Given John’s delightful penchant for tiny thumbnail engravings as well as rich full-page illustrations, we have turned him loose on the manuscript and expect to be as surprised as anyone at what he delivers.
+As is our practice, the texts are presented in the original spellings of the First Folio or Quarto texts, and there are notes about the poems and a glossary of particularly obscure words.
+The book is illustrated with many wood engravings by John Lawrence.
+Given John’s delightful penchant for tiny thumbnail engravings as well as rich full-page illustrations, we turned him loose on the manuscript and are delighted at what he has delivered.
 John’s work is exuberant and fresh, and we have wanted to work with him ever since we first encountered it nearly fifty years ago.
 We met him in 1984, and every time we have met since we have agreed that we really ought to do something together.
-You see that we do, eventually, get to things!
+Let it be recorded that we do, eventually, get to things!

-Musick in partes: Songs & Poems from Shakespeare’s Plays will be published in an edition of 110 copies, of which 60 will constitute the Deluxe state, and 50 the Regular, with 10 copies hors commerce.
-Subscribers’ copies are already reserved.
+Musick in partes: Songs & Poems from Shakespeare’s Plays is published in an edition of 110 copies, of which 60 constitute the Deluxe state, and 50 the Regular, with 10 copies hors commerce.
+Subscribers’ copies are reserved.

 DELUXE STATE: 60 COPIES.
-The text will be set in Poliphilus and Blado, with Duensing and unidentified drop caps for display, in black, red, green, and violet on Zerkall Book White mouldmade paper, with a number of engravings by John Lawrence printed from the wood, and some detailed spots from the larger engravings printed from photopolymer plates.
-The book will be quarter bound in light green morocco with printed paper boards from printer’s ornaments, contained in a green silk-covered slipcase with a portfolio containing strikes of the wood blocks.
+The text is set in Poliphilus and Blado, with Duensing and ATF Ornamental caps for display, in black, red, green, and violet, and several other colours on Zerkall Book White mouldmade paper.
+The engravings by John Lawrence are printed from the wood, with some detailed spots from the larger engravings printed from photopolymer plates.
+The book is quarter bound in maroon morocco with printed paper boards from printer’s ornaments, contained in a plum silk slipcase with a portfolio containing strikes of the engravings.

 5 additional copies of each state, designated hors commerce, are reserved for the use of the press.

-Both states are bound by Alanna Simenson at Mad Hatter Bookbinding, Sooke, B.C.
+Both states are bound by Alanna Simenson at the Mad Hatter Bookbinding Company, Sooke, B.C.

 Visit our Ordering page to order this title.